shibeknight/database-service/README.md

 # Database Service

-This service works as a mockup of the database service, fetching video metadata to load in the front page of the application.
+This API works as a mockup/prototype of the database service, fetching video metadata to load on the front page of the application.

 ## Deployment